anissacrawford/PrimeAcademy-weekend-sql-to-do-list./README.md

 ## Usage
 1. Enter task data into input fields.
 Click "add task" to add task to the to do list
-2. Click "complete" to show task as completed (color will change to green)
+2. Click "complete" to show task as completed (color will change to gray)
 3. Click "delete" to delete a task

 ## Built With